OpenRCT2/OpenRCT2/readme.md

   - Finish building five coasters objective
   - Using the mountain tool during the game

-# 2 Building the source code
+# 2 Downloading the game / Building the source code

-Alternatively, a third-party offers [downloadable precompiled builds](https://openrct2.com/download).
+A third-party offers [downloadable precompiled builds](https://openrct2.com/download).
 However, building the project is always recommended.

 ## 2.1 Prerequisites
 ### Windows: